-- All team members (not their advisor) must be present at the hotel between 10:00 a.m.–12:00 noon on Thursday, October 11, 2018,to register their team for the competition.
-Any teams who do not register for the case competition by 12:00 p.m. on Thursday, October 11, 2018, will be disqualified.
+- All team members (not their advisor) must be present at the hotel between 10:00 a.m.–12:00 noon on Thursday, October 17, 2019,to register their team for the competition.
+Any teams who do not register for the case competition by 12:00 p.m. on Thursday, October 17, 2019, will be disqualified.

 - In addition to the materials included with the case, team members may use any publically available sources or materials (i.e., libraries, Internet) for their research.

-- Once the team receives the case a week in advance (by downloading it from the FTP site), coaching by faculty members, school staff, or contact with outside experts is expressly prohibited.
+- Once the team receives the case on Tuesday, October 3, 2019 (by downloading it from the FTP site), coaching by faculty members, school staff, or contact with outside experts is expressly prohibited.
 This includes industry contacts and faculty other than the team’s faculty advisor.
 Each team is permitted to have one dress rehearsal presentation with its faculty advisor prior to the competition.
 Feedback to the team from the advisor should be restricted to the organization, format, and style of presentation only.
 Feedback from advisors on content or strategy aspects is not permitted.